JaneliaSciComp/fileglancer-docs/src/content/docs/getting-started/quick-start.md

 ### For Zarr/OME-Zarr Files
 1. **Navigate to the Zarr directory**: Browse to a folder containing Zarr or OME-Zarr data
-2. **Enable the link**: Click the switch in the Properties Panel Overview tab, OR click the tool icon and approve through the dialog
+2. **Enable the link**: Click a tool icon under the image thumbnail and approve creating a data link through the dialog OR click the switch in the Properties panel.
 3. **Copy the link**: Use the generated URL to share your data

 ### For Any Directory
 1. **Navigate to the target folder**: Browse to any directory you want to share
-2. **Open Properties Panel**: Ensure the Properties Panel is visible (usually on the right side)
+2. **Open Properties panel**: Ensure the Properties panel is visible on the right
 3. **Click the switch**: In the Overview tab, toggle the sharing switch to enable the data link

 ## Request a File Conversion